Teifi Valley Railway: Preservation

 When the full length of the narrow gauge line was operational between Henllan and Llandyfriog Riverside, the route progressed westwards through forest lands before emerging onto an embankment on the northern side of the Teifi Valley.
 A succession of bridges carried the alignment over access points and tributaries to the River Teifi.
-The alignment gradually descended to slightly above river level, terminating at the point where the original Great Western Railway line crossed the River Teifi, at Pont Goch.
+The alignment gradually descended to slightly above river level, terminating at the point where the original Great Western Railway line crossed the River Teifi on a substantial twin-span steel girder bridge, at Pont Goch.
+The bridge was left in place upon closure in 1973, partially collapsed in 1987 and one span was removed.
+The eastern span remains sound, and was used as a viewing point at Llandyfriog Riverside station.

-The trackbed eastwards from Henllan Station is owned by the Teifi Valley Railway company as far as the site of the former Pentrecourt Halt, and remains subject to future restoration plans.
+The trackbed eastwards from Henllan Station is also owned by the Teifi Valley Railway company for several miles including Alltcafn tunnel (166 yards) and the Alltcafn gorge as far as the site of the former Pentrecourt Halt, this remains subject to future restoration plans.
 This route avoids the need for major bridges, but required lengths of embankments and cuttings as well as one short tunnel.
 With a few exceptions, the trackbed is mostly complete.

-The remaining two sections of the original Great Western Railway line (between Pont Goch and Newcastle Emlyn; and between Pentrecourt Halt and Llandysul) are less likely to see future restoration, as the removal of original railway bridges crossing the Teifi mean that they are severed from the alignment on which the narrow gauge line has been built.
-Additionally, much of the route into Llandysul from the west had been demolished or landscaped.
+These remaining two sections of the original Great Western Railway (between Pont Goch and Newcastle Emlyn; and between Pentrecourt Halt and Llandysul) are less likely to see future restoration, as the removal of original railway bridges crossing the Teifi mean that they are severed from the alignment on which the narrow gauge line has been built.
+Additionally, much of the route beyond Pentrecourt Halt towards has been re-incorporated into fields, plus the Llandysul by-pass been built on a section of the trackbed and the Llandysul station site.